Armando Hasudungan site title and tagline

 • Surgical – decompression, drainage

-Remember for raised ICP make sure to control perfusion, glucose, temperature and seizures
+Remember for raised ICP make sure to control perfusion, glucose, temperature and seizures.

 • Exposure/Environment